 This approach makes CM Chouhan easily exceed his peers in vision and implementation of cultural initiatives inclined to Hindu devotion.
 It's bound to create the right path, stage and audience for the REAL Ramlila narratives and Ram Kathas of India cradled in Madhya Pradesh.

 On Ram Navami, former chief minister of Madhya Pradesh Uma Bharti was also present at the programme to mark the deepotsav.
 The two leaders made short speeches, keeping the focus on the deepotsav, leaving a weighty message on the BJP unitedly celebrating Hindu pride.
-Noteworthy here was CM Chouhan's mention and appeal to the curbing of addiction during his speech in Orchha in the presence of Uma Bharti (her stand on the state's liquor policy made news after which the matter cooled down with ).
+Noteworthy here was CM Chouhan's mention and appeal to the curbing of addiction during his speech in Orchha in the presence of Uma Bharti (her stand on the state's liquor policy made news after which the matter cooled down with messages of mutual respect and affection from both).
 Chouhan's plea to people of Orchha for making the town "nashaamukt" (addiction free) echoed as his message for cultural change, in line with Uma Bharti's own emotion on the subject.

 If his government remains consistent with his view when it comes to implementation of the envisioned projects, MP, being in the spiritual 'madhya' of Bharat, could turn around the story of preservation of janjatiya narratives in the retelling of Ramayana.
 And this will allow a space for weaving in or assimilating narratives from other states, especially Uttarakhand and Uttar Pradesh, if partnerships are part of the cultural intentions of the CMs of three BJP-ruled states.